 Spousal Support Lawyer Santa Rosa and Sonoma County

 When you hear about spousal support, you may hear some common misconceptions, such as “the higher-earning spouse always pays the other spouse support.”
 This is not necessarily true, in that spousal support in a divorce is a very complex issue.
 It’s one that no one should face alone.
-Our attorneys have helped countless individuals get the best spousal support judgments for their situation.
+Our attorneys have helped countless individuals get the best spousal support judgments for their situations.
 We understand the many factors that come into play in determining spousal support.
 We’ll use our experience to get you the most favorable outcome.
 You are not alone, we are here to help.
-Enlist the assistance of a skilled Santa Rosa Spousal Support Attorney, at The Law Office of Carolyn Vandyk today.
+Enlist the assistance of a skilled Santa Rosa Spousal Support Attorney, at Vandyk Law today.

 Two Types of Spousal Support